sjschmidt93/cs460_email_worm/README.md

 	pip install Flask
 	pip install python-crontab
+	pip install twilio==6.1.0
 	python host_client.py

+	Note: it may be necessary to 'sudo apt install libssl-dev' if errors are thrown when trying to install twilio.

 Host ip: 192.168.101.150:5000  --> This is the IP used when testing on the Virtual Network